cucumber-rs/cucumber/book/src/quickstart.md

 At this point, while it won't do anything, it should successfully run `cargo test --test example` without errors, as long as the `example.rs` file has at least a `main()` function defined.

-Now, let's create a directory to store `.feature` files somewhere in the project (in this walkthrough it's `tests/features/book/` directory), and put a `.feature` file there (such as `animal.feature`).
+Now, let's create a directory to store `.feature` files somewhere in the project (in this walkthrough it's `tests/features/book/quickstart/` directory), and put a `.feature` file there (such as `simple.feature`).
 It should contain a [Gherkin] spec for the [scenario] we want to test.
 Here's a very simple example:
 ```gherkin
 Feature: Animal feature